Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The integrable systems of monopoles and instantons

 Poisson-commute with respect to the induced Poisson structure.
 Moreover,

 and the next $N-1$ $h_{k}$'s are independent.
-The rest of the expansion coefficients can be expressed in terms of the first $N$.
+The rest of the expansion coefficients can be expressed in terms of the first~$N$.

-We argue that the normalized Lax operator $g(x)$ is the complexified monodromy field $g(x)$ in the corresponding periodic singular monopole problem, with the monopole group $U(2)$ (the compact form of C$\bG$) and ${\mu}_a \pm s_a$ are the locations of $2N$ Dirac monopoles.
+We argue that the normalized Lax operator $g(x)$ is the complexified monodromy field $g(x)$ in the corresponding periodic singular monopole problem, with the monopole group $U(2)$ (the compact form of C$\bG$) and ${\mu}_a \pm s_a$ are the locations of $2N$ Dirac monopoles. {\em Of course, our methods do not allow to establish the correspondence with monopoles outside the identification of complex symplectic manifolds, for complex structure $I$ and $(2,0)$-form $\Omega_I$}.

 It is not difficult to convince oneself that the ``local Lax operator'' \eqref{eq:loclax} is indeed the complexified monodromy of a single $U(2)$ monopole screened by two Dirac monopoles of the opposite $U(1)$ charges, located at $\pm s_{a}$.